leetsg0/ML_Ops/README.md

 * Create a virtualenv and activate it
 * Run `make install` to install the necessary dependencies

+Note: I did run into virtualization issues when running minikube.
+To run minikube, the environment needs KVM or virtualbox installed.
+To work around the issue, I created the VM to have at least 2 vCPUs.
+Then when the environment is set up, you can run the following command:
+* `sudo minikube --vm-driver=none start`

 ### Running `app.py`

 1. Standalone:  `python app.py`